anti-bad/anti-bad.github.io/timeline.md

 The development phase is open to **all registered participants**.
 During this period, you can:

 * Access the development data and backdoored models for each task.
-* Develop and refine your defence strategies.
+* Develop and refine your defense strategies.
 * Submit predictions to receive leaderboard feedback.
 * Participate in any number of tasks.

 This phase is designed for experimentation, iterative improvement, and preparation for the final evaluation.